rust-lang/rust/text/0000-language-semver.md

 ## Notes on phasing

 # Alternatives

+**Use an attribute rather than command-line option.** Earlier versions of this RFC used a `#[rust_version]` attribute to specify the Rust version rather than a command-line parameter.
+This was changed to use a command-line parameter because it (a) exposes the version int he Cargo metadata, (b) is analogous to the approach used by most other languages, and (c) simplifies the implementation, since the parser does not need to be reconfigured midparse.

 **Rather than supporting opt-in changes, one might consider simply issuing a new major release for every such change.** Put simply,